risingwavelabs/risingwave/.github/pull_request_template.md

 ## Checklist

-- [ ] I have written docs and comments
+- [ ] I have written necessary docs and comments
-- [ ] I have added unit tests and/or integration tests
+- [ ] I have added necessary unit tests and integration tests

 ## Refer to a related PR or issue link (optional)